KattsonBastos/astro-airflow-certification/fundamentals/study-notes/basics.md

 [back to contents](#contents)

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;To answer that questions, let's image we are working on an ETL pipeline, extracting data from an API, transforming them with Dbt, and, finally, loading them into a database.
-What would happen if the request to the API falied?
+What would happen if the request to the API fails?
 Or if the database goes down?
-If we have just a few pipelines to manage, it becomes simple to manage those exception.
-Even so, having a easier way to rerun our pipeline would be very helpful.
+If we have just a few pipelines to manage, it becomes simple to deal with those exceptions.
+Even so, having an easier way to rerun our pipeline would be very helpful.
 </p>

 <p align="justify">